downlinko/downlinko.github.io/_posts/development/gradle/2018-06-17-download-install-gradle-3-5-windows.md

 ## What is Gradle?

-[Gradle](https://en.wikipedia.org/wiki/Gradle){:target="_blank"} is an open-source build automation tool.
+[Gradle](https://en.wikipedia.org/wiki/Gradle){:target="_blank"} is a build automation tool.
 It helps you to build, automate and deliver software.

 Gradle is open and licensed under the [Apache License 2.0](https://github.com/gradle/gradle/blob/master/LICENSE){:target="_blank"}.